 Professional practice

 Edward has a broad practice specialising in complex commercial litigation and international arbitration.
 He has particular experience in civil fraud disputes and the conflict of laws issues that such cases raise.
-Since joining Chambers in October 2022 after completing pupillage, Edward has also built a growing shipping and commercial employment practice.
+Since completing pupillage in October 2022, Edward has also built a growing shipping and commercial employment practice.

-Before coming to the Bar, Edward won several prizes and scholarships for his academic performance, including the Vinerian Scholarship from the University of Oxford for coming first in his year on the BCL with distinctions in all four papers and two faculty subject prizes.
-Prior to the BCL, Edward had converted across to law at City, University of London, where he was invited back as a Visiting Lecturer to teach public law based on his results, and received top scholarships from Gray’s Inn.
+Before coming to the Bar, Edward won several prizes and scholarships for his academic performance including the Vinerian Scholarship from the University of Oxford for coming first in his year on the BCL with distinctions in all four papers and two faculty subject prizes.
+Prior to the BCL, Edward had converted across to law at City, University of London, where he was invited back as a Visiting Lecturer to teach public law based on his results; he also received top scholarships from Gray’s Inn.

-Edward has appeared unled in both the King’s Bench Division of the High Court and in high value arbitrations.
+Edward has appeared unled in both the High Court (KBD and ChD) and in high value arbitrations.
+Recent cases include:

 Career